trent129/Web-Development-Projects/README.md

 8. Split Screen Loading: the screen expands and shrinks depending on which one you are on.
 The button color also changes as you hover on it.
 9. Form Wave: the form text moves up when you go to fill in the input.
 10. Dad Joke Generator: It updates with a new joke when you click a button.
+11. Event Key Code: when you press a key it shows the key, keycode, and the event code